NLnetLabs/routinator/doc/manual/source/manual-page.rst

 .. option:: --rrdp-max-delta-list-len=len

-      If the number of deltas included in the notification file of an RRDP repository is larger than the value provied, the delta list is considered empty instead and the snapshot is used.
+      If the number of deltas included in the notification file of an RRDP repository is larger than the value provided, the delta list is considered empty instead and the snapshot is used.
 If the option is missing, the default of 500 is used.